0xUSDAI/uss/README.md

 MKR dilution is delayed by a configurable period (e.g 1 week).

-Similarly, System Surplus is handled by an auction (`flap`), which sells off Dai surplus in return for the highest bidder in MKR.
+Similarly, System Surplus is handled by an auction (`flap`), which sells off USDai surplus in return for the highest bidder in MKR.

 ## Authentication